Rights of Light

 - Rights of light negotiations for developers or affected neighbours

 These services form part of our wider neighbourly matters offering, which also includes party-wall consultancy and over-sailing advice.
 Neighbourly matters are an integral part of TFT’s Development and Project Consultancy service line.
-You can see TFT’s Daylight, Sunlight Rights of Light capability statement here and get in touch with Chris and the team today.
+You can see TFT’s Daylight, Sunlight Rights of Light capability statement here and get in touch with the team today.